 Stuart McCafferty, Founder and President

+2021 Cleanie Awards® COMMUNITY CONTRIBUTOR OF THE YEAR GOLD PLACE WINNER.
 Stuart is a US military veteran, business executive, and system engineer professional with 30+ years of experience.
 He has specialized utility expertise in system and grid architectures, Smart Grid technologies, the Internet of Things, managing complex technical projects, software development and implementation, real-time operational systems, distributed intelligence, and managing Program Management Offices (PMOs).
 He is a certified PMI Project Management Professional (PMP).
-Notable recent energy projects include Subject Matter Expert (SME) for DER Integration for a large midwestern utility (2020), SME for Distribution System Operator (DSO) Strategy for a major CA utility (2019), primary investigator for Distributed Energy Resource (DER) Management System (DERMS) for San Diego Gas and Electric (2018) and Horizon Power (2019) in Western Australia, Fellow for the NIST Disaster Resiliency Framework project (2014-Present), Program Manager on NIST Cyber Physical Systems (CPS) project (2014), SGIP VP of Technical Operations (2014-2016), Subject Matter Expert for the California Local Energy Assurance Planning (2013), Program Manager for the NIST SGIP (2009-2013), Principal Investigator for California Energy Commission Demand Response and Analysis System (2008-2009), and Modeling and Simulation Lead for The Modern Grid Initiative (2005-2006).
+Notable recent energy projects include Subject Matter Expert (SME) for microgrid fleet management for two international power vendors and two Silicon Valley startups, lead investigator for Distributed Energy Resource (DER) requirements and architecture for NV Energy, SME for DER Integration for a large midwestern utility, SME for Distribution System Operator (DSO) Strategy for a major CA utility, primary investigator for DER Management System (DERMS) for San Diego Gas and Electric and Horizon Power in Western Australia, Fellow for the NIST Disaster Resiliency Framework project, Program Manager on NIST Cyber Physical Systems (CPS) project, SGIP VP of Technical Operations, Subject Matter Expert for the California Local Energy Assurance Planning, Program Manager for the NIST SGIP, Principal Investigator for California Energy Commission Demand Response and Analysis System, and Modeling and Simulation Lead for The Modern Grid Initiative.

-Stuart and co-authors, Eamonn McCormick and David Forfia developed the EnergyIoT Conceptual Architecture series published at Energy Central with over 22k reads.
+Stuart and co-authors, Eamonn McCormick and David Forfia developed the EnergyIoT Reference Architecture series published at Energy Central with 25k reads.
 He also developed the white paper Distribution System Operator Models for Utilities while at Black & Veatch.

 As a side business, Stuart invented the Juice-Jack Defender®, which is a cybersecurity gadget used by the White House and travelers to protect mobile devices from malware and identity theft while charging through USB connections.
 The Juice-Jack Defender is sold on Amazon.